writingteacher/rob-whyte-portfolio/README.md

 <br/>
 <br/>
 ## Sinorbis knowledge base
 Based in Sydney, Australia, this SaaS CMS provides a drag and drop web builder for entrepreneurs hoping to create an online presence in China.
-In addition to the intuitive UI, Sinorbis' hosting service delivers web access on the other side of China's Great Firewall.
 <br/>
 ##### The problem
-The company needed a knowledge base to support its rapidly growing client base and revamp its technical support system.
+The company needed a knowledge base to support its rapidly growing client base and revamp its support system.
 <br/>
 ##### My role
 I built the company's knowledge base from scratch.
 The work started with a rough information architecture mapped out on a few PPT slides.
 Eighteen months later, the help site had reached maturity.
 <br/>
 ##### Results
-Delivered an easy to search Zendesk help center.
-The knowledge base articles help the Support Team.
-Instead of manually respoding to every ticket, the system send out links to how-to articles.
+Delivered an easy to search Zendesk help center which reduces Support Team workload.
+Instead of manually respoding to every ticket, the omnichannel support system sends out links to relevant how-to articles.
 <br/>
 ##### Tools
 * Zendesk